SANTA CRUZ COUNTY BAR ASSOCIATION

 ARTICLE III – MEETINGS OF MEMBERS

 Section 3.01.
-Meetings of members shall be held at such location within the County of Santa Cruz that the Board designates.
+In-person meetings of members shall be held at such location within the County of Santa Cruz that the Board designates, or via digital/electronic means such as teleconference and/or video conference.

 Section 3.02.
-The members will meet annually in the first quarter of each year, at a time and place set by the Board to transact any business that comes before the meeting, including electing Officers and Directors for the terms fixed in Section 4.03.
+The members will meet annually within 60 days of the end of the current board term, at a time and place set by the Board including via teleconference and/or videoconference to transact any business that comes before the meeting, including electing Officers and Directors for the terms fixed in Section 4.04.

 Notice of Meetings

 Section 3.04.
-Written notice of every meeting of members shall be personally delivered, mailed by first-class or bulk rate United States mail, or, if authorized by the board and Corporations Code section 20, by electronic communication at least ten days before the meeting, to each regular member.
+Written notice of every meeting of members shall be personally delivered, mailed by first-class or bulk rate United States mail, or, by electronic communication at least 7 days before the meeting, to the full membership.
 Notice given by mail, electronically, or otherwise in writing shall be sent to the member at the address of in the Association’s books or at the address the member gives to the Association for the purpose of notice.

 Contents of Notice

 Section 3.05.
-The notice shall state the place, date, and the time of the meeting and shall state those matters that the Board of Directors intends to present for action by the members.
+The notice of all meetings of Members shall state the place, date, and the time of the meeting and shall state those matters that the Board of Directors intends to present for action by the members.
 The notice of any meeting at which Directors are to be elected, including the annual meeting, shall include the names of all those who are nominees at the time the notice is given.

 Section 3.06.
 A quorum at any meeting of members shall consist of 10 percent of the Regular Members.